401n16/reading-notes/prep-engineering-topics.md

 # Article 4 - Five Whys and Five Hows
 - a questioning process designed to drill down into the details of a problem or a solution and peel away the layers
-## Examples of five whys and five hows are below.
+## Examples of five whys and five hows:

 | Five whys of less vigorous exercise: | |
 | --- | --- |